September 11, 2025

 However, I noticed occasional slowness while using Yotpo’s admin portal, and it’s something G2 reviewers flagged, too.
 Saving changes, loading reports, or navigating between heavier modules sometimes took longer than expected.
 While it wasn’t deal-breaking, it could be bothersome if you’re trying to manage a lot of campaigns quickly.

-Pricing is another factor to keep in mind.
+Pricing is another factor to consider.
 Yotpo’s ecosystem offers powerful capabilities, but several G2 users mentioned that accessing the full suite of features often requires upgrading to higher-tier plans or adding paid modules.
 From what I saw, it’s a platform that works best for brands ready to invest heavily in loyalty, reviews, and customer marketing.

 “That it is everything under one hood - loyalty and referral, reviews and UGC management.
 Customer support has been great!
 Easy to use when setting up a campaign (loyalty).”